These days, few if any organizations are still manually managing their sales processes.

 First, Sales Operations needs to be concurrently data-centric, customer-centric, and sales/service-force-centric.
-Every interaction/transaction by every entity/participant in the sales/service process needs to be cross-referenced at its most granular level.
+Every interaction and transaction by every entity/participant in the sales/service process needs to be cross-referenced at its most granular level.
 That way, interactions/transactions can be multi-dimensionally utilized in all processes (i.e. opportunity management, pipeline tracking) and for all events (i.e. forecast, analytic and performance reporting).

-Second, Sales Operations must be fully integrated with marketing campaign and customer service management automation: for most verticals, most sales revenues comes from existing customers, so it is ridiculous to isolate sales and Sales Operations management from marketing and customer service.
+Second, Sales Operations must be fully integrated with marketing campaign and customer service management automation: for most verticals, most sales revenue comes from existing customers, so it is bad-execution to isolate sales and Sales Operations management from marketing and customer service.

 Third, the velocity of Sales Operations should be fully harmonized with the velocity of customer expectations and interactions.
 If sales happen fast and frequently, Sales Operations needs to happen real-time: post month-end sales performance reporting is irrelevant (and, thus, largely useless to the sales force) for a business where sales results are influenced hourly and daily.

 Finally, your fully integrated Sales Operations automation solution (and, they do exist on the market) needs to be dynamically adaptable to change.
 Products, prices, territories, organizations, participants, processes, goals, and compensation each change all of the time in response to volatile market and competitive conditions.
 Your sales automation solution must be able to, as well.